 Got more than 10 items in your cart?
 You can't use self-checkout at Target anymore

 Target is requiring self-checkout lanes to be for customers with 10 items or fewer.
-Here's what that could mean for Kentucky Target shoppers.
+Here's what that could mean for Indiana Target shoppers.

 Why is Target setting a self-checkout item limit?